phoddie/compileDataView/readme.md

 At this time there is no option to generate code for strings that works for both XS and the web platform, though it is possible.

-#### `byteLength`
+#### `outputByteLength`
-The `byteLength` pragma controls whether CompileDataView includes a static `byteLength` property in the generated class with the number of bytes used by the native data structure.
+The `outputByteLength` pragma controls whether CompileDataView includes a static `byteLength` property in the generated class with the number of bytes used by the native data structure.
 Defaults to `false`.

+#### `checkByteLength`
+The `checkByteLength ` pragma controls whether CompileDataView generates code to confirm that an ArrayBuffer passed to a view constructor is at least as big as the view.
+Defaults to `true` so the length is checked.
+Setting this value to `false` is useful for variable views that end with a union.
+Note that even if the length is not checked, JavaScript guarantees you cannot read or write beyond the end of allocated memory.

 ### Property types
 CompileDataView supports all the types of values provided by `DataView` and adds support for smaller integers using bitfields, arrays of numbers, booleans, characters, and strings.